cibi29/Weekly-Status-Update/README.md

 # Weekly-Status-Update
 This page will temporary reflect weekly updates on the project

+## Week 17

+* Part of Speech Tagging in Hindi - Completed task for embeddings from Wikipedia corpus vs a Combination of Wikipedia and Europarl Corpus
+*

 ## Week 16

 SUMMARY / GENERAL DIRECTION -